AgoraNomic/Help/Glossary.md

 ### ISIDTID

 I say I do, therefore I do.
-This is how many actions work, but some are more restricted.
-Usually this comes up when people are debating whether an action can be done just by saying "I do X".
+Most actions are done 'by announcement', meaning they are done just by saying you do them.
+Others have restrictions on how or when they can be done.
+Sometimes the rules are ambiguous about this, which can cause debates.

 ### MMI